SLNS Vijayabahu

-Douglas Munro was placed into In-Commission Special Status on March 31, 2021, beginning the process of decommissioning the final Hamilton-class cutter.
-Douglas Munro was decommissioned on April 24, 2021 and was transferred to the Sri Lanka Navy on October 26, 2021 under pennant number P 627.
+Douglas Munro was placed into in-commission special status on March 31, 2021, beginning the process of decommissioning the final Hamilton-class cutter.
+Douglas Munro was decommissioned on April 24, 2021, and was transferred to the Sri Lanka Navy on October 26, 2021, under pennant number P 627.
 She was commissioned by President Ranil Wickramasinghe on 20 November 2022 as SLNS Vijayabahu, becoming the second Hamilton-class cutter in Sri Lanka Navy.

 United States Coast Guard

 1970s

 The dedication of the ship took place on April 15, 1972, at Munro's first homeport of Boston, Massachusetts.
 Secretary Volpe attended the ceremony.
-The first commanding officer was Captain John T. Rouse.
+Her first commanding officer was Captain John T. Rouse.
 While operating out of Boston, the ship's original missions included ocean station patrol and search and rescue.

 The stay in Boston was not to last long, however, as Munro shifted to a new homeport of Seattle, Washington, on August 29, 1973.
 The Seattle Post-Intelligencer hailed the arrival of "Two (Munro and Boutwell) of the newest, finest ships in the Coast Guard fleet."
-Seattle was also especially receptive to Munro because Douglas Munro himself had been a resident of Cle Elum, a small town in Washington State.
+Seattle was also especially receptive to Munro because Douglas Munro himself had been a resident of Cle Elum, a small town in Washington.
 While operating out of Seattle, Munro became more active in the fisheries enforcement mission and less active in the ocean station mission, which was quickly being made obsolete by technological advances.
 Alaskan fisheries were especially busy and controversial at this time.
-In 1971, for instance, the combined Japanese, Russian, Canadian, and South Korean fishing fleets had caught about ten times as many fish as the U.S. fleet did.
+In 1971, for instance, the combined Japanese, Russian, Canadian, and South Korean fishing fleets had caught about 10 times as many fish as the U.S. fleet did.
 Coast Guard action was badly needed to regulate the practices of these foreign fleets.
 Munro performed this mission with great success, including the seizure of the Korean longliner Dong Won No. 51 in June 1979.